Start9Labs/documentation/site/source/user-manual/reset-password.rst

   :depth: 2
   :local:

 #.
-Obtain the latest copy of EmbassyOS with your product key included, by `downloading it from our image server <https://images.start9.com/>`_.
+Obtain the latest copy of EmbassyOS with your product key included, by `downloading it from Github <https://github.com/Start9Labs/embassy-os/releases/latest>`_.
 #.
 Flash the downloaded image to your microSD card, using `this guide <../flashing>`_.
 #.
 Insert the microSD card into your Embassy and power it on.